LLnCSoftware/mserve/README.md

 ## Quickstart Demo

+We will run a demo with two servants each on its on host.

+**Step 1 - Prepare the hosts**

+We start 2 AWS EC2 instances using the AWS console, from which we obtain their public IP addresses.
+Then we ssh into each of them and start "launcher.q" which mserve\_np.q will use to launch the servant code on that instance when it starts up.

-**Step 1 - Start the server in a terminal:**
+**Step 2 - Start the server in a terminal:**

+Assuming the IP addresses of the servant AWS instances are 50.25.0.1 and 50.25.0.1:

 ```
-q mserve_np.q 2 servant.q -p 5000
+q mserve_np.q 2 servant.q -p 5000 50.25.0.1 50.25.0.2
 ```

-  This runs 2 instances of the demo server "servant.q" on the local machine, with mserve\_np.q on port 5000 and the servants on 5001 and 5002.
+This runs mserve\_np.q on the local machine (maybe your laptop), listening on port 5000, with one instance of servant.q running as 50.25.0.1:5001 and another as 50.25.0.2:5001

+If the number of servants was greater than the number of IP addresses, additional servant processes would be started using successive port number on those hosts with more than one servant process.

+For example, if the number of servants was 3, you would get servant processes running as:
+50.25.0.1:5001, 50.25.0.1:5002, and 50.25.0.2:5001.

 **Step 2 - Start the demo client in another terminal:**